 Architectural Roof Shingle Colors

-One of the biggest advantages of architectural shingles is the variety in their colors.
+One of the biggest advantages of architectural shingles is the variety in colors.
 Because they use blended granules, they create natural shadowing and depth that basic shingles cannot match.
-Most manufacturers offer two main style lines: a traditional option and a high-definition series.
+Most manufacturers offer two main lines of color options: a standard coloring line and a high-definition coloring series.
 The standard options provide a clean, classic look, while the high-definition versions use richer blends and deeper shadow lines for a more dramatic appearance.

 Architectural shingles also come in a full spectrum of colors, from bright whites and soft neutrals to deep charcoals and solid black.
 Homeowners can match almost any exterior style, whether they want a traditional look or something bold and modern.
-If you want to preview how different colors will look on your home, you can test them out using our shingle visualizer tool.
+The shingles architectural design flexibility makes it easy to coordinate with siding, trim, and other exterior elements.
+If you want to preview how different colors will look on your roof, you can test them out using our shingle visualizer tool.

 Are Architectural Shingles Impact Resistant